vtex-apps/release-notes/docs/2019-week-35/README.md

 Welcome to the VTEX IO weekly release notes!

-We're extremely happy to have achieved 10 straight weeks of VTEX IO Release Notes 🎉 We're hope that you're excited as well!
+We're extremely happy to have achieved 10 straight weeks of VTEX IO Release Notes 🎉 We hope that you're excited as well!

 Unfortunately, this week's Release Notes size does not do justice to our impish glee with this achievement.
 This one comes in a mini format since our team is laser focused on improving the platform's performance.